nklein/track-best/README.md

      => (values '("Alaska" "Fairbanks") 531)

-The inner `DOLIST` here tracks the highest city in a given state.
-The outer `DOLIST` trackes the lowest of the highest cities.
+The inner `WITH-TRACK-BEST` here tracks the highest city in a given state.
+The outer `WITH-TRACK-BEST` trackes the lowest of the highest cities.

 ## Example: Finding the lowest and highest numbers in a list